The Norse ‘Valknut’: Origins & Meanings of the Triangle Knot

 The Valknut discussed in this article is at its core a Scandinavian symbol that dates back to the Viking Age, and although it has multiple suggested theories as to its true meaning and symbolism, none of them include hate speech of any kind.

-Alas, as with many other Norse symbols, it has still occasionally been misappropriated by extremist groups in more recent history, such as by a few misguided individuals in Charlottesville, Virginia in 2017 (during an event organized by white nationalists to oppose the removal of Confederate monuments).
+However, as with many other Norse symbols, it has still occasionally been misappropriated by extremist groups in more recent history, such as in Charlottesville, Virginia in 2017 (during an event organized by white nationalists to oppose the removal of Confederate monuments).

-This is why I think it’s extra important to learn about the symbols’ actual origins and meanings (though they’re sometimes not absolutely clear), and for sure to display them proudly in appreciation — and not opposition — of cultures, whether it’s your own or others.
+So, the importance of learning about the actual origins and meanings of Norse seymbols (though they’re sometimes not absolutely clear as in this case) speaks for itself, and I encourage you to display them proudly in appreciation — and not opposition — of cultures, whether it’s your own or others.

 Common Questions